 Driving through Paris, Lyon, Lille and Grenoble?
-You’ll need a new Crit’Air sticker if you’re to avoid a hefty fine.
-This is all you need to know to make sure your journey through France’s busiest cities gets a clean bill of health.
+You’ll need a Crit’Air sticker to avoid a fine.
+This is all you need to know to make sure your journey through France‘s busiest cities gets a clean bill of health.

-You’ll need to apply for a sticker by registering your vehicle’s details at the government’s website (in English): https://www.certificat-air.gouv.fr/en.
+You’ll need to apply for a sticker by registering your vehicle’s details at the French government’s website.
 Please allow enough time for the sticker to be delivered prior to your departure.
 If you don’t have one, you could face a fine.

-Our advice?
 If you can, try to use public transport if you want to spend a day in the country’s busiest cities.
 It’s faster, cheaper (parking can be very expensive, and hard to find) and will get you around these cities with ease.
 But, if they’re just en route – go around, not straight through the middle!
-Those extra miles will be worth it – early indications are that this scheme isn’t the easiest to enrol on.
+Those extra miles will be worth it to save sitting in traffic and creating pollution.

 According to the RAC, at least 20 other French towns and cities are looking at introducing the scheme in the next few years, so – as the sticker is for life – it pays to plan ahead and get your car registered now.

-Crit’Air: The ten things you need to know now.
+Crit’Air stickers: The things you need to know now

-8) If you’re hiring a car, it’s imperative that you tell your rental firm that you’ll be heading into one of the affected cities.
+If you’re driving through Paris, Lille, Grenoble or Lyon in a hire car, you must tell the rental company.
 It’s their responsibility to ensure the car has the appropriate sticker.
 As you don’t own the car, it’s impossible for you to obtain one, as the stickers are sent to the car’s registered address.